-On the day of Pentecost, Jesus baptised his people with the Holy Spirit and with fire.
+On the day of Pentecost, Jesus baptized his people with the Holy Spirit and with fire.

 “When all the people were being baptized, Jesus was baptized too.
 And as he was praying, heaven was opened and the Holy Spirit descended on him in bodily form like a dove.
 And a voice came from heaven: “You are my Son, whom I love; with you I am well pleased.”
 (Luke 3:21-22)

-Shortly after Jesus was baptised, he started his ministry.
+Shortly after Jesus was baptized, he started his ministry.

 “Jesus, full of the Holy Spirit, left the Jordan and was led by the Spirit into the wilderness, where for forty days he was tempted by the devil.
 He ate nothing during those days, and at the end of them he was hungry.”
 (Luke 4:1-2)

 When Jesus started his ministry, the Holy Spirt empowered him:

 “Jesus returned to Galilee in the power of the Spirit, and news about him spread through the whole countryside.
 (Luke 4:14-17)